 Nonnative English speakers are required to present a TOEFL score of 600 (PBT), 100 (IBT), or IELTS 7.0 at the time that they apply.
 Information about these examinations can be obtained at www.TOEFL.org or www.IELTS.org.
 Applicants with scores below the minimum will not be given consideration.
 Students who have graduated from U.S. institutions may be exempted from the English examination requirement at the discretion of the College of Veterinary Medicine.

 Graduate Records Examination (GRE) (Use GRE Code 6315 - Do not use GRE Code 6306): The Graduate Record Exam General Test is required for application to the College of Veterinary Medicine.
 Both the old GRE or the new revised GRE will be accepted.
 GRE scores must be received by September 15, 2015.

 .
 More information can be found on the GRE website at www.GRE.org.

 Financial Certification Requirements

 The "Undergraduate Financial Statement" should be used to document your ability to cover all educational and living expenses for the duration of the four-year program of study.
 Please return the form with your other application materials.
 You can download the form at http://www.admissions.iastate.edu/apply/pdf/intl_finstate.pdf.
 There is no financial aid available for nonimmigrant international applicants.
-An estimate of annual expenses is given below.
+Click here for an estimate of annual expenses for 2015-16.